Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: The energy space and the linear propagator

-provided that $||\psi|^2-1|<\delta$.
+\end{proof} Next, we provide a sufficient condition on $f$ under which the space of functions with finite Hamiltonian energy is included in $\Eb$.
+To that end, we require Assumption \ref{ass:D} to be satisfied so that \eqref{F:convex} holds.
 The nonlinear potential energy density $F$ is locally convex in a neighborhood of $1$.
 It was shown in \cite[Lemma 4.8]{ChironM} that requiring in addition that $F\geq 0$ and hence the Hamiltonian energy is sign-definite, implies that $ \Eb=\{\mathcal{H}(\psi)<\infty\}$.
-Note that the condition $F\geq 0$ is for instance satisfied for the pure power-type nonlinearities in \eqref{eq:powernonlinearity}. \begin{lemma} Let $d=2,3$ and Assumptions \ref{ass:D} be satisfied.
+Note that the condition $F\geq 0$ is for instance satisfied for the pure power-type nonlinearities in \eqref{eq:powernonlinearity}. \begin{lemma} Let $d=2,3$ and suppose that Assumption \ref{ass:D} is satisfied.
 If in addition $F\geq 0$, then

 In particular, there exists an increasing function $g: (0,\infty)\rightarrow [0,\infty)$ with $\displaystyle \lim_{r\rightarrow 0}g(r)=0$ such that